vbextreme/ghostmirror/README.md

 In this mode, you will perform all the steps manually.
 ### First step
 In the first step you need to generate a larger (global) list of mirrors.
--P for get progress and output colors, -o to output as a table -c for select country, for example Italy,Germany,France,"United States" -l where to save the list
+* -P to get progress and output colors, -o to output as a table
+* -c to select country, for example Italy,Germany,France,"United States" (no spaces, just comma between names)
+* -l for location of the file, where to save the list
--L max number of output (mirrors in list)
+* -L max number of output (mirrors in list)
--S sort mode: state - in this mode remove mirrors with errors, outofdate - in this mode display first the mirror sync, morerecent - to ensure you never go out of sync, and ping - to prioritize the closest ones
+* -S sort mode: can be combined (see example below), state - in this mode remove mirrors with errors, outofdate - in this mode display first the mirror sync, morerecent - to ensure you never go out of sync, ping - to prioritize the closest ones

 ```bash
 ghostmirror -PoclLS Italy,Germany,France ./mirrorlist.new 30 state,outofdate,morerecent,ping